riverbed/riverbed-operator/README.md

 kubectl edit deployment -n riverbed-operator riverbed-operator-controller-manager
 ```

-For example if this is the original image identifiers:
+For example if these are the original image identifiers for the operator deployment:
 ```
         env:
         - name: RVBD_JAVA_INSTRUMENTATION_IMAGE